-Series of 16 photographs by Sebastian Bieniek.
+Series of 16 photographs by Sebastian Bieniek (B1EN1EK), from the oeuvre of Bieniek-Body.
 The photographs were made between 2013 and 2016.
-Because the most were made in 2014 it's titeled 2014.
+Because the most were made in 2014 it's

-This is the first series from the field of "Body-Paint" that Sebastian Bieniek made, a combination of technics known from painting and photography.
+This is the first series from the field of "Bieniek-Body" that Sebastian Bieniek made.
+It's a combination of technics known from painting and photography.

-In opposite to "Set-Paint" and "Face-Paint" the theme of the works is the human body.
+In opposite to "Bieniek-Set" and "Bieniek-Face" the theme of the works is the human body.

 "The multi-faceted German artist, filmmaker, author Sebastian Bieniek has been operating prolifically for nearly two decades now.
 His work often lies in an indefinable space, partly photographic,

 sculptural, or performative.
 In his latest set of photographs, “Man On Canvas,” Bieniek features individuals’ limbs forcefully jammed through blank canvases.
 The series of unusual portraits frame

 disembodied hands, feet and arms in a wide-shot that provides spacial context; “the surrounding is part of the plan,” he states.
 By the simple use of two components and the expectations attached – a

 blank canvas, a human – the humorous and literal nature of “Man on Canvas” succeeds.